BMI Calculator

 A BMI score of between 25 and 29.9 is classed as ‘overweight’.

-This category of BMI is associated with a higher risk of health conditions, such as high blood pressure, heart disease and certain types of cancer.
+This BMI category is associated with a higher risk of health conditions, such as high blood pressure, heart disease and certain types of cancer.

 What your BMI result means